andrewfarm/msbcr/README.md

 binaries are included in this repository in the lwjgl/ directory.

-If you for some strange reason choose instead to download LWJGL from [http://lwjgl.org/](http://lwjgl.org/), MSBCR uses these components:
+If you for some strange reason choose instead to download LWJGL from [lwjgl.org](http://lwjgl.org/), MSBCR uses these components:

   * LWJGL core
   * OpenGL bindings
   * stb bindings
   * JOML v1.9.3
-  * Make sure you download the correct binaries for your platform.

 ## Installation

-MSBCR has been tested on macOS Sierra 10.12.5 with an 1536MB Intel Iris 6100 GPU.
+MSBCR has been tested on macOS Sierra 10.12.5 with a 1536MB Intel Iris 6100 GPU.

 MSBCR can by run by running HelloWorld.java.
-First you must add the LWJGL binaries to the classpath or as a user library.
+First you must ensure the LWJGL binaries are added to the classpath or as a user library.
 The way to do this varies by IDE.

 Whichever platform you build MSBCR on, you must add the following to the Java VM arguments:

-    -Dorg.lwjgl.librarypath=lwjgl -XstartOnFirstThread
+    -Dorg.lwjgl.librarypath=lwjgl

-The first argument specifies the location of the LWJGL binaries (the lwjgl/ directory), and the second argument is necessary for GLFW to work properly.
+This specifies the location of the LWJGL binaries (the lwjgl/ directory).

-When running from the command line, simply run the command with these arguments.
+When running from the command line, simply run the command with this argument.
 In IntelliJ IDEA, the VM arguments can be edited under Run > Edit Configurations.

+### X Window System

+On some platforms, GLFW uses the X Window System.
+If this is the case, you will also need to add the following VM argument in order for GLFW to work properly:

+    -XstartOnFirstThread

 ## Support